Derek Moran to leave post at helm of Department of Finance

 The departure of both men signals a changing of the guard in terms of economic policy management at a time when the State faces significant challenges, with massive borrowings to combat the pandemic.

 Among the possible successors within the department are John Hogan, currently head of the tax division and Gary Tobin, head of the EU division.
 Both have wide experience in the department.
-Other possible applicants might include Des Carville, who heads the section looking after the State’s bank shareholding and Colm O’Reardan, who recently joined from the Department of Health where he was deputy secretary general and is overseeing the planned commission on tax and social welfare.
+Other possible applicants might include Des Carville, who heads the section looking after the State’s bank shareholding and Colm O’Reardon, who recently joined from the Department of Health, where he had been acting secretary general.
+He is now overseeing the planned commission on tax and social welfare.

 The job is likely to attract interest from across the public service and from the private sector.